 Wireless Settings Page Back: Saves all changes and returns to the previous page.
-WiFi/Wired/USB Icon: The icon to the left of the Connection Status Icon displays whether the current connection to the Master is Wireless (image of a radio antenna), Wired (image of three networked computers), or USB (USB connection symbol).
 Connection Status icon: The icon in the upper-right corner of each Protected Setup page provides a constant visual indication of current connection status.
 Note : a Lock appears on the icon if the panel is connected to a secured NetLinx Master.
 IP Settings: Sets the IP communication values for the panel: DHCP/STATIC Sets the panel to either DHCP or Static communication modes. • DHCP - a temporary IP Addresses is assigned to the panel by a DHCP server.
 If DHCP is selected, the other IP Settings fields are disabled (see below). • Static IP is a permanent IP Address assigned to the panel.
 If Static IP is selected, the other IP Settings fields are enabled (see below).
 IP Address Enter the secondary IP address for this panel.
 Subnet Mask Enter the subnetwork address for this panel.
 Gateway Enter the gateway address for this panel.
 Host Name Enter the host name for this panel.
 Primary DNS Enter the address of the primary DNS server used by this panel for host name lookups.
-Secondary DNS Enter the secondary DNS address for this panel.
-Domain Enter a unique name to the panel for DNS look-up.
-MAC Address This unique address identifies the wireless Ethernet card in the panel (read- only).